ros-controls/roscon2025_control_workshop/jointstate_publisher/README.md

 6. Select `Start` in the Plugjuggler UI and select the `picoros/joint_states` topic to listen to and add the first two joints position data to the plot

 <img src="../docs/wb3.gif">

+7. On the host open a third interactive terminal to the Workshop container and attempt to teleoperate the robot.
+This will publish a Twist message on the `/cmd_vel` topic which is the same value the `DiffDriveController` is listening to for commands.

+ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args -p stamped:=true